FOCUS ON MEETING

-We start by linking her current problems with her developmental experiences and foster mode awareness.
-We use experiential techniques to address developmental trauma and heal schemas.
+We start by linking her current problems to her developmental experiences and foster schema and mode awareness.
+We use experiential techniques to address developmental trauma and lessen the schemas perpetuating her presenting problems.
 This begins the process of healing the pain underneath her dysfunctional coping.

 Over time, through strengthening her healthy adult mode, she better learns to catch her compliant surrenderer mode.
 She set limits and experiences her needs as equal to others.
 While she is still giving in a way that is consonant with her values it is more balanced, her symptoms of burnout abate and her relationships improve.